-- As a consequence, for this study, members between each of the 5 groups of 10 are expected to be independent.
+As a consequence, for this study, members between each of the five groups of 10 are expected to be independent.
 However, members within each group of 10 are highly correlated in 1950 and progressively increase their independence beyond their 1950 starting point.
-To evaluate whether the 10 members within each of the 5 groups have become sufficiently independent by the two 30-year periods of interest (1981-2010 and 2070-2099), correlations among member time series are applied to two groups following Leduc et al. (2019): (i) correlations among the 10 members from the same group (same ocean initial conditions - - SOIC, n = 225 cases, dotted lines in Fig. 3 (b)) and (ii) correlations between each member and the 40 members from the 4 other groups (mixed ocean initial conditions MOIC, n = 1000 cases, solid lines in Fig. 3 (b)).
-These correlations approximately follow a normal distribution with $\mu = 0$ and $\sigma = 0.2$.
-There is a slight surmount of low positive correlations in the SOIC group compared with the MOIC group which is (not significantly) stronger in the fut time horizon (see red and black dotted lines in Fig. 3 (b)).
-Although zero correlations do not necessarily imply independence, clear - 290 correlations among members would contradict the assumption of independence.
+To evaluate whether the 10 members within each of the five groups have become sufficiently independent by the two 30-year periods of interest (1981-2010 and 2070-2099), correlations among member time series are applied to two groups following Leduc et al. (2019): (i) correlations among the 10 members from the same group (same ocean initial conditions, SOICs; n = 225 cases, dotted lines in Fig. 3b) and (ii) correlations between each member and the 40 members from the four other groups (MOICs, n = 1000 cases, solid lines in Fig. 3b).

+These correlations approximately follow a normal distribution with $\mu=0$ and $\sigma=0.2$.
+There is a slight surmount of low positive correlations in the SOIC group compared with the MOIC group which is (not significantly) stronger in the fut time horizon (see red and black dotted lines in Fig. 3b).
+Although zero correlations do not necessarily imply independence, clear correlations among members would contradict the assumption of independence.
 In general, the members are thus not seen as being dependent.